BenLangmead/bowtie2/MANUAL.markdown

 not align in a paired fashion, Bowtie 2 attempts to find unpaired alignments for each mate.

+8. Bowtie 2 reports a spectrum of mapping qualities, in contrast fo Bowtie 1 which reports either 0 or high.

-8. Bowtie 2 does not align colorspace reads.
+9. Bowtie 2 does not align colorspace reads.

 Bowtie 2 is not a "drop-in" replacement for Bowtie 1.
 Bowtie 2's command-line arguments and genome index format are both different from Bowtie 1's.